rahultanon7/CS-520-Project-BFS-DFS/README.md

 CompareSearchAlgorithm.java randomly selects 40 randomly selected source/ target vertices and runs BFS and DFS on them.

 AppTest.java runs the test cases on the DFS and BFS algorithm for specific graphs

+Usage:

+mvn clean install to build the package